 If you practice yoga regularly, you should probably know that cleaning your yoga mat is incredibly important.
-And I’m not talking about cleaning it once a month!

 Are you the kind of person that just forgets to clean their yoga mat?
 Or maybe you’re always out of a yoga mat cleaner?

 Let’s discover the magic behind the DIY yoga mat cleaner and learn more essential cleaning practices.